sahilrajput03/sahilrajput03/learn-figma.md

 - Layers: It is very intutive to anybody else if you arrange the entites in the **_Layers_** menu according to the entity flow in the canvas.
 ALSO, instructs the very fundamental base of the distribution of entities as well. ~Kevin.
 - When you select text tool, always drag and draw the text box first so your text reflow is bounded to that area only.
 - Typography choice - Font: Roboto, Font Size: 72, Font style: Black (or say Bold, although Black is little better IMO)
+- You can move around using
+	- hand tool
-- You can move around using hand tool but the fastest way is to use hold <spacebar> and now you can drag using mouse to move the page for the time.
+	- but a better way is to use hold <spacebar> and now you can drag using mouse to move the page for the time.
+	- but BEST WAY IS TO USE MOUSE MIDDLE CLICK TO HOLD AND DRAG TO MOVE PAGE.
+YO!
 - You can align a group of items together by selecting (more than one elements) and choosing one of the styles of bars that are showing up just below the **_Design menu_** on the right bar.
 - **_Lock_** layer: When you want that you don't accidentally select and move any element (say many big entities on the canvas), you can lock them by clicking the lock icon (OR `ctrl+shift+l`) in the left bar under **_Layers_** menu.
 - `Shift` key can be used to select multiple elements, tip: say when dran area with move tool you get bunch of elements selected and then you can use `shift` key to toggle unselect any element as well.
 WhoaaAA!!